-stc-Communicating Ethics & Compliance to Employees

-This presentation was shared by the ethics and compliance team of Saudi telecommunications company stc to share an overview of the considerations made while communicating ethics and compliance with employees.
-It includes identifying stakeholders, messaging outcomes, utilizing communications channels, and more.
-It is part of a series of presentations that also includes Middle Management as an Enabler of Integrity Culture, Empowering Employees Through Integrity Training, and Code of Ethics: The Foundation for a Culture of Integrity).
+This presentation was shared by the ethics and compliance team of Saudi

+Empowering Employees

+Through Integrity Training, and

+Code of Ethics: The Foundation

+for a Culture of Integrity).

 Download this presentation from the BELA Member Hub.
 Need access?
 Email bela@ethisphere.com.